JoshData/jot/README.rst

 An initial document (doc) is created.
 Changes are *simultaneously* made to doc.
 It's up to you to record those changes.
 Here, one user renames the key1 property.
-That rename is encoded by the objects.ren function.
+That rename is encoded by the objects.REN function.

 The second user changes the value of the property.
 To illustrate how to change values nested deep within objects, we use the objects.access method